 - In fact, if you think about it, combining milk (protein) with cereal (carb) is an issue by itself.

-- Sandwiches which contain meat or other proteins “sandwiched” by slices of bread.
+- Sandwiches that contain meat or other proteins “sandwiched” by slices of bread.

 Picnics and Thanksgiving